 English lessons with the MDB for Spanish students

-Short videos to help Spanish students across the island learn English whilst the schools are closed.
-Lesson 1 - Days of the week.
+Our English classes with Amanda Jeffrey continue to help Spanish students with their English whilst schools are closed.

-Here is the first of our ' Learn English with the Majorca Daily Bulletin' videos, presented by well-known English teacher and author Amanda Jeffrey.

-Schools in Spain are closed for at least the next two weeks.

 Related Tags